-Salek represents Encourage African Life through Education for Children, which also translates well in English; Stimulate African Life through eductation for Kids.
+Salek represents Encourage African Life through Education for Children, which also translates well into English; Stimulate African Life through eductation for Kids.

 Salek is a small, transparent and verifiable volunteer organization that builds schools and promotes education and improves in poor rural areas in Africa.

-Foundation Salek is a national Charity, now located in Doetinchem, which is engaged in raising money through funds, donations and through other activities, for the establishment of educational facilities in disadvantaged areas in Africa.
+Salek Foundation is a national Charity, now based in Doetinchem, which is concerned with raising money through funds, donations and through other activities, for the establishment of educational facilities in disadvantaged areas in Africa.

-Salek was incorporated on 27 February 2006 by Marinke of Nunen, Ronald Remeijer, Ralph van Es and Robert Jan Lamers.
+Salek was founded on 27 February 2006 by Marinke of Nuenen, Ronald Remeijer, Ralph van Es and Robert Jan Lamers.

-This foundation exists at this time (April 2013) from three board members.
+This foundation has currently (April 2013) of 3 board members.

 Chair: Vincent van Wenum